lannes/Flutter-AdaptiveCards/README.md

 * Examples
   * Add ability to set `debugDefaultTargetPlatformOverride = TargetPlatform.fuchsia` as command line override in examples instead of hard coding
   * Changing from light to dark mode erases any selected data - noticiable in `Input` examples
+* Tests
+  * samples_smoke_tests.dart dynamically creates test widgets and those are not detected by the test jig so none of those are run.

 ## ChangeLog